-Now that you know the POS definition—and then some—let’s take a look at this information in practice by learning about the best point of sale systems out there:
+Now that you know the POS definition—and then some—let’s put this information into practice by learning about the best point of sale systems out there:

-Square point of sale has become one of the most widely used point of sale systems out there—and for good reason.
+Square POS has become one of the most widely used point of sale systems out there—and for good reason.

-Through Square, you can convert your smart device into a high-power point of sale.
+Through Square POS, you can convert your smart device into a high-powered point of sale.
 However, what sets Square apart from most POS systems is that it comes with stellar hardware and software options that are completely free.

 That’s right—Square offers a magstripe reader and a point of sale app that are both free.
 To be clear, you’ll still have to pay a payment processing fee to Square to use these features.
 But that said, this is still one of the most affordable options on the market.

-Another top option for a point of sale system is Clover.
-And if you want a wide range of options, then a Clover point of sale system is your best bet.
+Another top option for a POS system is Clover.
+If you want a wide range of options, then a Clover POS system is your best bet.

 As a small business owner, you’re probably familiar with the name QuickBooks.
-But did you know that Intuit QuickBooks offers a point of sale system?
+But did you know that Intuit QuickBooks offers a POS system?